adamRenny/LayerJS/README.md

 Note that a scene that has some layers with CSS acceleration and others without CSS acceleration may have rendering issues that happen on the browser-level.

 ### Loop Controller
-To manage the run loop, LayerJS includes a Loop Controller to manage it.
+To manage the run loop, LayerJS may use a Loop Controller to manage it.
 The loop controller's sole responsibility is to run the application under the run loop.
-While most applications have their root at the ```Scene```, LayerJS uses a ```RunLoop``` as the core engine component.
+LayerJS employs the use of an external ```RunLoop``` as the core engine component.
+This is available at the [RunLoop Repo](https://github.com/adamRenny/RunLoop).
 This looping structure is meant to have calls added to it but can have its render and update loops overwritten after extension if desired.
+This may be replaced by any other animation engine, such as [greensock](http://www.greensock.com/gsap-js/).

 ### Render Cache
 Idea courtesy of [Ash Blue](http://blueashes.com/), this library includes a ```RenderCache``` object used to cache renderings for re-use.